Fr. Paulo officiating Mass for homeschoolers

 Update: My husband was ordained into the permanent diaconate on January 31 of this year 2015.
 We thank you for your prayers!
 He has been assigned to the Cathedral Basilica of Our Lady of Peace in Honolulu, HI.
 Come visit the Cathedral Basilica if you are in the area!
 Mahalo!

-The most visited post on this blog, which precipitated over 24,900 hits, is the one that has my poem for priests: Poem: A Tribute to Our Priests.
+The most visited post on this blog, which precipitated nearly 70,000 hits, is the one that has my poem for priests: Poem: A Tribute to Our Priests.
 You may copy it, all of it: Title, Name of author, and the full Content of the poem without rewording it or claiming is as your own, since it is how copyrights are protected and respected.
 I do thank you.

 This poem has been printed in numerous newsletters, church bulletins, and cards.
 It is recited at anniversary gatherings in celebration of a priest's birthday or ordination, which served as a gift for priests.
 It will be printed in my next book -- my gift for all priests.

 I will be at Passionate about LIFE as often as time allows.
 You are welcome to visit the blog Spiritual Mom's Apostolate that I share with Esther Gefroh.
 My dearest friend Esther runs several blogs, the most popular one being A Catholic Mom in Hawai'i.